You don’t need to spend $10k on a Bootcamp to become a backend developer.

 This is thanks to Continuous delivery and Integration technologies: ways to ensure fast execution times, maximizing data gathering, and data-driven decisions.

-DevOps stands for development and operations, and it’s a key skill to learn as a backend developer in 2021.
+DevOps stands for development and operations, and it’s a key skill to learn as a backend developer this year.

 11. Learn by Doing: Create Projects